guilhermmelemos-pharm/pesquisa-bexiga/README.md

     streamlit run app_doutorado.py
     ```

-## 📄 How to Cite
+## 📄 Citation

-If **Lemos Lambda** has assisted your research, please cite it.
-This is crucial for supporting open-source academic software.
+If you use this software in your research, please cite:

 > Lemos, G. (2025). *Lemos Lambda: Deep Science Prospector* [Software].
-Available at: https://github.com/guilhermelemos-pharm/pesquisa-bexiga

-Or use the `CITATION.cff` file in this repository to export directly to BibTeX or EndNote.

-## ⚖️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
-Developed by **Guilherme Lemos** (Federal University of São Paulo - Unifesp)
+Version 1.6.1.
+Unifesp.